Power disruption in 3 Arunachal districts; COVID-19 centres facing problems | Headlines

 "No alternative arrangements are available to supply power to these three districts," he said on Wednesday.
 Lowang said that the executive engineer concerned has given assurance that the power supply would be restored within two to three days.

-"I apprised the matter to Deputy Chief Minister Chowna Mein, who is also the power minister, of the critical situation and urged him to take urgent steps for restoration of electricity supply to end sufferings of the people," Lowang said.
+"I have apprised Deputy Chief Minister Chowna Mein, who is also the power minister, of the critical situation and urged him to take urgent steps for restoration of electricity supply to end sufferings of the people," Lowang said.
 Power problem has affected functioning of the COVID facilities in these districts, the minister said.

 The hospitals have generators but there is lack of manpower in these facilities to operate them, official sources said.
 The local administrations have arranged for tankers to supply water to the hospitals but the quantity is not adequate, they said.